joergviola/applate/docs/Authentication.md

 |200|User is logged in|User
 |403|User could not be logged in|{message:reason}

-On successful login, the authenticated user is return in JSON format.
+On successful login, the authenticated user is returned in JSON format.
 Its attribute `token` contains the authentication token.
 It is long lived and supposed to be stored securely on the clients behalf.